Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels

 where $A_{\rm phy}$ is the antenna's physical area, $\mathcal{A} \subset \mathbb{R}^2$ is the range of $xy$-coordinates spanned by the antenna, where $\mathcal{A}=\left\{(x, y):|x|\leq \frac{A_{\rm phy}}{2},|y|\leq\frac{A_{\rm phy}}{2}\right\}$ and $ E (x,y)$ is the incident electrical field.
 If the transmitter is located at the coordinate $(\bar{x},\bar{y},\bar{z})$, the electric field at point $(x,y)$ can be expressed as \cite{2020_Björnson_JCommSoc,Decarli2021a}

 where $E_0$ is the electric intensity of the transmitted signal (in Volt) and $r = ( ( x-\bar{x})^2 + (y-\bar{y})^2 + \bar{z}^2 )$ denotes the squared Euclidean distance between the transmit and receive antennas.
 By substituting \eqref{eq_II_ElectField} into \eqref{eq_II_NormalizedAntennaGain} and considering square-shaped antennas, we can compute the transmitter gain $G_{m,k}^t$ and receiver gain $G_{m,k}^r$ between any pair of antennas.
 By substituting these values into \eqref{beta_m_k}, we obtain the corresponding $\beta_{m,k}$ and can calculate the exact MIMO channel in \eqref{eq:Hu}, compute the optimal power allocation, and finally the capacity.
-When using a directive antenna, we reduce the effective area of the transmitter/receiver antenna by a factor of $\lambda$.
+When using a directive antenna, we reduce the physical area of the transmitter/receiver antenna by a factor of $\lambda$ when solving the integrals.

 In Fig.~\ref{fig_Capa_comparison}, we show the MIMO capacity for carrier frequencies up to 380 GHz.
 The frequency range is smaller than in previous figures to limit the computational complexity but covers all practically interesting cases.
-An area of $5$ m$^2$ is considered for the transmitter and receiver arrays, the arrays are $d=80$\,m apart, and bandwidth grows with the frequency as in previous figures.
-The figure shows that the capacity achieved with the realistic antenna model is very close to that one reported in previous figures.
+An area of $5$ m$^2$ is considered for the transmitter and receiver arrays, the arrays are $d=80$\,m apart, and the bandwidth grows with the frequency as in previous figures.
+The figure shows that the capacity achieved with the realistic antenna model is very close to that reported in previous figures.
 This holds both when only the receiver array has directive antennas, and when there are directive antennas at both sides of the link.